PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 Directory information would be located below

----

-#### HTTP
+### HTTP
 It has become quite popular for user agents to simply be web browsers and the user communicates with its remote mailbox via HTTP.
 HTTP is used in both sending and receiving but wraps SMTP, which is used under the hood for the "pushing" part of the application

 ---

-# Lecture 3

-## DNS
+# DNS
 Just as humans can be identified in many ways, so can internet hosts.
 One identifier for a host is its __hostname__.
 Hostnames include things like "www.facebook.com".
-Hosts are identified by both there IP address and hostname.
+Hosts are identified by both there IP address and hostname

-### Services Provided by DNS
+## Services Provided by DNS
 DNS's main task is to provide translation from _hostname_ to _IP address_.
 DNS is...
 1. A distributed database implemented in a hierarchy of __DNS Servers__
 2. An application-layer protocol that allows hosts to query the distributed database

 The DNS servers are usually `UNIX` machines running the __Berkeley Internet Name Domain(BIND)__ software.
 The DNS protocol runs over UDP on port 53

 DNS usually runs in tandem with HTTP where when a user requests a page, the hostname is passed to the DNS client service where it query's a DNS server.
-DNS can be slow sometimes so entries are usually __cached__.
+DNS can be slow sometimes so entries are usually __cached__

 - __Host aliasing__ - a host with a complicated hostname can have one or more alias names.
 A hostname such as `relay1.west-coast.enterprise.com` (also known as the __canonical name__) could have two aliases such as `enterprise.com` and `www.enterprise.com`
 - __Mail server aliasing__ - hostnames for emails such as "bob@yahoo.com" are often much more complicated than simply @yahoo.com.
 The canonical name could be `relay1.west-coast.yahoo.com`.
 DNS can be invoked by a mail application to obtain the canonical name for a supplied alias hostname, as well as the IP address of the host
 - __Load distribution__ - DNS is also used to perform load distribution among replicated servers, such as replicated web servers.
 Busy cites, like `cnn.com`, are often replicated over multiple servers, with each machine having a different IP address.
 For this a set of IP addresses is thus associated with one canonical hostname.
 A DNS server will respond from within this set of addresses, but will rotate the ordering of the addresses with each reply.
-HTTP requests usually use the first address in the set.
+HTTP requests usually use the first address in the set

 ## How DNS works